hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture6.md

 1. Sample Visualizations from the first assignment,
 2. Summary of the last session
 2. Review of network parameters
- ..1.
-Diameter of a given graph (G)
+ ⋅⋅* Diameter of a given graph (G)
- ..2 Average degree
+ ⋅⋅* Average degree
- ..3.
-Averagre clustering coefficient
+ ⋅⋅* Averagre clustering coefficient
+ ⋅⋅* # of connected components
+ ⋅⋅* Average path length

 #### D3 Network Visualziations, cont.